What is a small business grant?

 Local Programs

 Your city, BID, or chamber of commerce may run grants for downtown businesses.
-Often the most overlooked — and least competitive.
+Often the most overlooked, and the least competitive.

 Industry-Specific

 Grants for restaurants, manufacturers, retailers, creatives, and more.
-Industry associations often run these, but they are easy to miss if you aren't actively looking.
+Industry associations often run these, but they're easy to miss if you aren't already plugged in.

 Utility & Energy

-Rebates and grants for energy-efficient equipment upgrades — often through your utility company.
+Rebates and grants for energy-efficient equipment upgrades, usually through your utility company.

-Tracking down grants from all these different sources — government portals, corporate websites, local BID pages, utility programs — takes hours every week.
+Tracking down grants from all these sources, government portals, corporate websites, local BID pages, utility programs, takes hours every week.
 FundBug does it for you.
-We scan hundreds of programs and send you a personalized digest of the ones that actually match your business — on the 1st and 3rd Tuesday of every month, straight to your inbox.
+We scan hundreds of programs and send a personalized digest of the ones that actually match your business, on the 1st and 3rd Tuesday of every month, straight to your inbox.
 No aggregator noise.
 No generic lists.
 Just the programs you qualify for.

 Common grant myths, debunked